Open-Source

 Doctrine Specifications

-This layer on top of Doctrine's QueryBuilder will help you reduce code duplication and cleanly organize your Doctrine repositories.
+This layer on top of Doctrine's QueryBuilder will help you reduce code duplication in your Doctrine repositories, making them more reliable, and write expressive queries through fluent method calls:

 final class ManyArticles extends SpecificationCompound